fergusq/yajwiz/README.rst

 Grammar checker
 ---------------

 yajwI' can be used to find common grammar errors.
-You can either use the method ``yajwiz.get_errors`` or the following command line interface:
+You can either use the method ``yajwiz.grammar_check`` or the following command line interface:

 .. code::